SandervWickeren/Heuristics_Amstelhaege/README.md

 # Progression:
 Week 1:
-- Initial try with pygame, and random generation of houses
+- Initial try with pygame, and random generation of houses.

+Week 2:
+- Now using matplotlib package for visualization.
+- Layed the basis functions like; house generation, map generation, random number generation.
+- Transformation to python 3.
+- Call the program from one function with variant(20/40/60) as input.